asandstar/Software_Engineering/Empirical Methods.md

 Use the theory to guide the study design
 ## Summary
-- Without the theory, we have no way of making sense of the accumulation of empirical results.
+- Without the theory, we have no way of making sense of the accumulation of empirical results.<br>

-An individual study can never offer conclusive results.
+An individual study can never offer conclusive results.<br>
-- Theories support analytical generalization
+- Theories support analytical generalization<br>

-provide a deeper understanding of our empirical results
+provide a deeper understanding of our empirical results<br>

-hence know how they apply more generally
+hence know how they apply more generally<br>

-Much more powerful than statistical generalization
+Much more powerful than statistical generalization<br>
 ## Strategies To Overcome Weaknesses
-Theory-building

-1.Theory-building
+Theory-building<br>
+1.Theory-building<br>

-Testing a hypothesis is pointless(single flawed study!)
+Testing a hypothesis is pointless(single flawed study!)<br>

-unless it **builds evidence for a clearly stated theory**
+unless it **builds evidence for a clearly stated theory**<br>

-2.Empirical induction
+2.Empirical induction<br>

-Series of studies over time
+Series of studies over time<br>

-Each designed to probe more aspects of the theory
+Each designed to probe more aspects of the theory<br>

-together **build evidence for a clearly stated theory**
+together **build evidence for a clearly stated theory**<br>

-3.Mixed-methods research
+3.Mixed-methods research<br>

-Use multiple methods to investigate the same research question
+Use multiple methods to investigate the same research question<br>

-Each method compensates for the flaws of the others
+Each method compensates for the flaws of the others<br>

-together **build evidence for a clearly stated theory**

-【【精译⚡软件工程】卡耐基梅隆大学•17-803•2021】 【精准空降到 28:37】 https://www.bilibili.com/video/BV1kvcWecEyU/?p=4&share_source=copy_web&vd_source=e9d67ecc6775d595879efd0a7d60d332&t=1717
+together **build evidence for a clearly stated theory** 【【精译⚡软件工程】卡耐基梅隆大学•17-803•2021】 【精准空降到 28:37】 https://www.bilibili.com/video/BV1kvcWecEyU/?p=4&share_source=copy_web&vd_source=e9d67ecc6775d595879efd0a7d60d332&t=1717